nljc88/slackbot-rtm-python/README.md

 google
 - does google search, you will need to use your own search_engine_id and API key. see plugin for links to instructions on setting it up

+untappd
+- requires you to sign up for api access. then insert your client_id and client_secret